Majikujanisch/Work-Research/Research.md

 ## Users
 important to know is that user itself don't have permissions but the groups they are in, so always keep that in mind and everything else is self explainatory.

+## Migrating

+Basically you should only migrate on the same OS as it was before, if not possible you should set up a new Server.
+Or we use the BackItUp-Adapter, this one only saves the "blueprint", so theoretical it should work but not tested.

 # Node-Red
 ## Whats it good for?